Our Collective Obligation

 - For alleged plagiarism cases, please submit original articles and indicate with highlights, or some other method, the corresponding concerns in the student paper.

-- For details regarding the adjudication process for alleged violations, please see the "Procedures" section of the Code of Academic Integrity [PDF].
+- For details regarding the resolution process for alleged violations, please see the "Procedures" section of the Code of Academic Integrity [PDF].

 - Should the referring party desire further consultation prior to submitting the referral form or memo, please contact the Assistant Director for Academic Integrity or any other staff member at the Center for Student Conduct at (802) 656-4360.